-Over the years, long before shelter-at-home order was imposed in many countries during the Covid lockdowns, I increasingly began embracing remote work model as regular modus during my contract assignments.
+Over the years, long before shelter-at-home order was imposed in many countries during the Covid lockdowns, I increasingly began embracing the remote work model as a regular modus during my contract assignments.
 My experience with online meetings and videoconferences has taught me that online work is possible and potentially more effective in many situations.
 It also turned out to help me to be motivated, focused, and flexible.
 I have updated and modifying my home office so that it has become a pleasant and well-structured work environment – unlike many traditional, physical offices.

 I also learned a lot about how to conduct productive meetings and organize the work online.
 It has turned out to be an excellent investment.

 However, specific rules and requirements must be implemented and followed for remote teams to be effective.
 These aspects include:

 All tips in this series of articles about working from home apply to teams involved in systems development.
 In the context of other industries and working cultures, such as government organizations or specific financial industries, different rules and solutions may apply.

 I have divided this topic into several sequential articles for better maintainability.
 We start with the first three topics: organization of your home office, home office electronic equipment, and the workplace software.